10Nates/rss-to-atproto/README.md

 # RSS to AT Protocol: Wikimedia Commons

 This is the source code for @wikimediadaily.bsky.social.
-It's designed to be customizable for other RSS feeds, but some rigidity is needed to extract the Wikimedia Commons images.
+It was originally designed to be customizable for other RSS feeds, but too much rigidity was needed to extract the Wikimedia Commons images.

 ## Operation